Select therapeutic use:

 Caution with drugs that decrease renal calcium excretions (eg, thiazide diuretics).
 Avoid concomitant with drugs that prolong QT interval including Class 1A (eg, quinidine, procainamide, disopyramide) and Class III (eg, amiodarone, sotalol, ibutilide, dofetilide) antiarrhythmics, certain antipsychotics (eg, thioridazine, haloperidol), certain antidepressants (eg, venlafaxine, amitriptyline), certain antibiotics (eg, erythromycin, clarithromycin, levofloxacin, ofloxacin), certain anti-emetics (eg, ondansetron, granisetron); if needed, interrupt toremifene therapy; if interruption not possible, then monitor closely.
 Potentiated by strong CYP3A4 inhibitors (eg, ketoconazole, itraconazole, clarithromycin, atazanavir, indinavir, nefazodone, nelfinavir, ritonavir, saquinavir, telithromycin, voriconazole).
 Avoid grapefruit juice.
 Antagonized by strong CYP3A4 inducers (eg, dexamethasone, phenobarbital, phenytoin, carbamazepine, rifampin, rifabutin, St. John's Wort).
 Caution with concomitant CYP2C9 substrates with a narrow therapeutic index (eg, warfarin, phenytoin); monitor.

-Hot flashes, sweating, nausea, vaginal discharge, dizziness, edema, vaginal bleeding; hepatotoxicity, hypercalcemia, tumor flare, endometrial hyperplasia; rare: leukopenia, thrombocytopenia.
+Hot flashes, sweating, nausea, vaginal discharge, dizziness, edema, vomiting, vaginal bleeding; Torsade de pointes, hepatotoxicity, hypercalcemia, tumor flare, endometrial hyperplasia; rare: leukopenia, thrombocytopenia.